Select Page

 The Colorado Courts have recognized that terminations due to the following reasons may support a public policy wrongful discharge claim:

-- Because the employee filed a claim of discrimination, either on the employee’s own behalf or on behalf of another employee.
+• Because the employee filed a claim of discrimination, either on the employee’s own behalf or on behalf of another employee.

-- Because an employee complained about sexual harassment.
+• Because an employee complained about sexual harassment.

-- Because an employee filed a workers’ compensation claim or reported a work-related injury.
+• Because an employee filed a workers’ compensation claim or reported a work-related injury.

-- Because an employee testified against the employer in an administrative or court proceeding.
+• Because an employee testified against the employer in an administrative or court proceeding.

-- Because an employee complained about or reported a violation of employment, environmental or other laws.
+• Because an employee complained about or reported a violation of employment, environmental or other laws.

-- Because an employee is pregnant or needs to take time off under the FMLA.
+• Because an employee is pregnant or needs to take time off under the FMLA.

-- Because of an employee’s race, religion, sexual orientation, and numerous other protected statuses.
+• Because of an employee’s race, religion, sexual orientation, and numerous other protected statuses.

-- Because an employee reported fraudulent accounting or billing practices.
+• Because an employee reported fraudulent accounting or billing practices.

-Remedies for a Wrongful Discharge in Colorado
+Remedies and Compensation for Wrongful Discharge

 As they arise from the loss of employment, wrongful discharge claims typically involve significant claimed damages, often in the high six figures.
 A prevailing employee may recover lost wages, lost benefits, other monetary losses, emotional distress damages, punitive damages, and in some cases, attorney fees and costs.